secure-hive/docs/content/docs/guides/meetings.md

 ## Why prioritize asynchronous communication?

 While meetings are valuable, **asynchronous communication** is the preferred approach for most day-to-day interactions.
-This method reduces inefficiencies, emphasizes documentation, and creates a reliable source of truth.
+This method reduces inefficiencies, emphasizes documentation-first workflows, and creates a reliable source of truth.

 ### What is asynchronous communication?